SirWumpus/erlang-bs/README.md

 - - -
 ### str:ptime(Bs, Fmt) -> { {Date, Time, Tz}, << Rest >> } | {badarg, << Rest >>}
 Parse the leading date-time of Bs according to Fmt and return a date-time-tz tuple and the remainder of the string not consumed.
-If a time zone conversion is not specified in the Fmt, then the local time zone of the user ($TZ) or system is assumed.
+If a time zone conversion is not specified in the Fmt, then the local time zone of the user's $TZ or system is assumed.
 If there is a parse error, badarg and remainder of the binary string where the parse failed is returned.

 The format string consists of zero or more conversion specifications, whitespace characters as defined by `ctype:isspace()`, and ordinary characters.
 Whitespace matches zero or more whitespace characters and ordinary characters match themselves.
 The following `%` format conversions are supportted: